apostrophecms/apostrophe-documentation/docs/tutorials/intermediate/cursors.md

 ## Pieces pages and filters

 To make it easier to browse a listing of pieces, the [apostrophe-pieces-pages](../../modules/apostrophe-pieces-pages/index.html) module will *automatically permit filters to be used as query string parameters*, provided they are marked as safe for the public.
-You can try this with the `search` filter, which is marked as safe.
-But where this feature really comes into its own is when we add custom filters to our modules.
+You can try this with the `search` filter, which is marked as safe, or with any of the filters provided to you automatically for your schema fields, provided you use the `piecesFilters` option as shown below.

+## Built-in filters: every schema field gets one!

+**Every cursor object obtained via `find` from a manager automatically has methods with the same name as each field in the schema.** For instance, you can write `.slug('party').toArray(function(err, docs) { ... })` to find all docs with a slug (URL) that contains the word `party`.
+This works for most schema field types, although there are a few for which filters don't make sense or don't exist yet.

-## Custom filters: browsing profiles by market
+## Filtering joins: browsing profiles by market

 Let's say our profiles have a [join](../getting-started/schema-guide.html) with another content type, `market`.
 Each profile is for a salesperson who works in a particular market: